joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 inflated so you can breathe again, when they turned the suction I had an overwhelming sensation of being unable to breathe at all.
 Even when the nurses put the suction on the lowest setting, I felt like a fish pulled out of water.
-It was so uncomfortable (even if not exactly painful), that I think they stopped three times so I could catch my breath as my lung expanded.
+It was so uncomfortable (even if not exactly painful), that they stopped three times so I could catch my breath as my lung expanded.

 ## Surgery